 - Shape discourse on water futures by fostering constructive public debate.

 - Foster the futures capabilities of water professionals through education, scholarship and training.

 - Develop meaningful collaborative engagement with diverse communities for better water futures.

-The School of Cybernetics is involved in a range of IWF initiatives such as developing cybernetic approaches to studying and engaging with water and to understand processes of digitalisation and the used of advanced technology in water governance and sustainability.
+The School of Cybernetics is involved in a range of IWF initiatives such as developing cybernetic approaches to studying and engaging with water through researching the uses of advanced technology in water governance and sustainability.
 Recognising the importance of Indigenous knowledge, perspectives and cybernetic principles on water and responsibilities/relationships to Country is a key aspect of our approach.
 Within the IWF remit, the School of Cybernetics supports the editorship of the Australasian Journal of Water Resources, a multi-disciplinary practice-based journal of Engineers Australia.